10 – We Got It Goin’ On (Lost Highway)

 # 4 – Runaway

-Bon Jovi first hit opened with a keyboard introduction that defined the early 80’s rock sound.
-However, once the impact of Sambora’s guitar hit the tape, it wouldn’t be long until the sound of Bon Jovi’s voice convinced listeners that this band was something special.
-Their debut album was released in January of 1984.
-Bon Jovi’s “Runaway,” would become the band’s first single of their career.
+Bon Jovi’s first hit opened with a keyboard introduction that defined the early 80’s rock sound.
+However, once the impact of Sambora’s guitar hit the tape, it wasn’t long until Bon Jovi’s voice convinced listeners that this band was unique.
+Their debut album was released in January 1984.
+Bon Jovi’s “Runaway” would become the band’s first career single.

 # 3 – I’d Die For You